Madrid doesn't ask permission to be itself, and neither will you.

 Advice that fits how you travel

-Madrid is one of the best cities on Earth to be a queer couple in public, and I don't say that casually.
+Madrid is one of the best cities on Earth to be a same-sex couple in public, and I don't say that casually.
 You can hold hands from Chueca to the Paseo del Prado to Parque del Retiro without once adjusting your behavior for the room.
 That kind of unremarkable, unceremonious acceptance — not celebrated, just completely normal — is rarer than it should be, and Madrid has it in abundance across nearly every neighborhood in the center.

 For a proper date, start at the terraza at Lateral across from the Prado for a long, unhurried lunch — croquetas, a glass of house white, the kind of afternoon that stretches.
 Then wander through the Retiro toward sunset, when the light on the lake turns embarrassingly cinematic.
 Dinner in Malasaña or back in Chueca, then whatever the night becomes.
 Room Mate Óscar is the obvious mid-range choice for couples who want to sleep in the center of things; Hotel Bless in Salamanca is the splurge that earns its rate, especially during Pride week when the rooftop events are genuinely spectacular.

 The most romantic low-key move in Madrid?
-An early evening vermut at Taberna de Ángel Sierra on Plaza de Chueca — original 1917 tiles, wine from a tap, the neighborhood moving through its completely queer normal life around you.
+An early evening vermut at Taberna de Ángel Sierra on Plaza de Chueca — original 1917 tiles, wine from a tap, the neighborhood moving through its completely gay normal life around you.
 It costs almost nothing and it's the kind of moment you'll still be talking about six months later.

 Madrid is one of Europe's most genuinely welcoming cities for LGBTQ+ families, and that's not just a legal claim.
 Spain has had full marriage equality and adoption rights since 2005, and La Ley Trans reinforced protections for trans parents and children in 2023 with self-ID provisions that are actually enforced, not just written down.
 At the Prado, under-18s enter free.
 On the metro, under-5s travel free.
 These details add up, and they signal a city infrastructure that has thought about families — all families — in a meaningful way.